AEW Revolution (2023): Storylines

 Revolution featured professional wrestling matches that involved different wrestlers from pre-existing feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television programs, Dynamite and Rampage, as well as the supplementary online streaming shows, Dark and Elevation.

 At Full Gear, MJF defeated Jon Moxley to win the AEW World Championship with assistance from William Regal, the leader of the Blackpool Combat Club (BCC), who betrayed Moxley.
 Two weeks later, MJF double crossed Regal and attacked his badly damaged neck with Regal's brass knuckles.
 This drew out, and the ire of, Bryan Danielson, another member of the BCC and one of Regal's proteges.
 MJF later stated that if Danielson wanted a title match against him at Revolution, he would have to win all of his singles matches in a one-month period, which Danielson agreed to on the condition that their match at the PPV would be a 60-minute Iron Man match.
 Danielson went on to defeat Konosuke Takeshita, Bandido, Brian Cage, and Timothy Thatcher, before defeating Rush on the February 8 episode of Dynamite to make the World Championship match at Revolution official.

 At the special Dynamite: Championship Fight Night, The Gunns (Austin Gunn and Colten Gunn) defeated The Acclaimed (Anthony Bowens and Max Caster) to win the AEW World Tag Team Championship.
 The following week, a three-way tag team match for the title was scheduled for Revolution between The Gunns and the winners of the Revolution Tag Team Battle Royal and Casino Tag Team Royale, but the match was changed to a four-way tag team match after The Acclaimed invoked their rematch clause.
 On the February 22 episode of Dynamite, Jay Lethal and Jeff Jarrett won the Revolution Tag Team Battle Royal to be added to the match, while on the following episode, Orange Cassidy and Danhausen won the Tag Team Casino Battle Royale to secure the final spot.

 At Full Gear, Samoa Joe defeated Wardlow and Powerhouse Hobbs in a three-way match to win the AEW TNT Championship.
 On December 28 at Dynamite: New Year's Smash, Joe retained his title against Wardlow.
 On February 1, Wardlow returned and attacked Joe, after he regained the TNT Championship against Darby Allin in a No Holds Barred match.
 Two weeks later, a rematch between Joe and Wardlow for the title was scheduled for Revolution.

 Event

 Pre-show

-In the Zero Hour pre-show, Mark Briscoe and The Lucha Brothers (Penta El Zero Miedo and Rey Fenix) (accompanied by Alex Abrahantes) took on Ari Daivari and The Varsity Athletes (Josh Woods and Tony Nese) (accompanied by "Smart" Mark Sterling).
+In the Zero Hour pre-show, Mark Briscoe and The Lucha Brothers (Penta El Zero Miedo and Rey Fenix) (accompanied by Alex Abrahantes) took on Ari Daivari and The Varsity Athletes (Josh Woods and Tony Nese) (accompanied by Mark Sterling).
 The former won after Mark delivered the Froggy Bow on Daivari.
 After the match, Abrahantes beat down Sterling.